Mimickal/Sentinel/README.md

 1. <h3>Set an alert channel</h3>

-    By default, Sentinel will post alerts to your server's system alerts channel, if it has one.
-If not, the alert channel remains unset.
+    This is the channel Sentinel posts alerts to.
 Bans must be manually approved by a moderator, so you may want to give Sentinel its own channel.
 See [Commands](#commands) to change this.

     **You will not receive ban alerts until you set an alert channel!**
 2. <h3>Set bot permissions</h3>